April Speech Therapy Activities

-Do your students struggle to understand the different types of WH Questions?
+Do your students struggle to understand the different types of WH Questions in Speech Therapy?
 Such as “who” questions will be answered with a person and “where” questions with a place?
 Many speech therapy students who have a language impairment have difficulty with this skill.
 Here are some resources to help you teach the different types of WH Questions and practice the skill!
-Types of WH Questions Chart To initially teach the different types of WH Questions (and then later to use as a prompt), I find this one-page visual chart really useful!
+Types of WH Questions Speech Therapy Chart To initially teach the different types of WH Questions (and then later to use as a prompt), I find this one-page visual chart really useful!
 You can grab it for free here!
-Sorting WH Questions After introducing the types of WH Questions…
+Sorting WH Questions After introducing…

 Listening Comprehension Activities for Speech Therapy